Skuldur/somnus/README.md

 # Somnus

 Somnus allows you to listen for and detect a specific keyword in a continuous stream of audio data.
-It uses small-footprint keyword detection models written in Tensorflow 2.0 to detect instances of the keyword and by using small-footprint models Somnus keeps memory usage low and latency to a minimum.
+It uses keyword detection models written in Tensorflow 2.0 to detect instances of the keyword and by using small-footprint models Somnus keeps memory usage low and latency to a minimum.

 ## Getting started